vinay92/Mesosphere/Setup.md

 ![alt text](./images/HelloWorld.png).

-7. Congrats!! you have successfully deployed a simple nginx web app to your mesosphere cluster.
+CONGRATS!! you have successfully deployed a simple nginx web app to your mesosphere cluster.

 <h3>Stopping a deployed application</h3>
 If at any time you want to stop a marathon app, execute the following command: